mkhitaryan11/API_Test_Automation/GITHUB_ACTIONS.md

 ### Can't download artifacts?
 - Wait for the workflow to complete
 - Artifacts are only available for 30 days
+- Some artifacts may be empty if those steps didn't produce output

+### "No files were found" warning?
+- This is normal if certain directories don't exist (e.g., no logs generated)
+- The workflow will continue and won't fail because of this

 ## Workflow File